Every Dwayne Johnson movie, ranked

 8. The Fate of the Furious (2017)

-I swear that I didn’t purposely put Fast 8 at No. 8.
-The Fate of the Furious has a lot to like: the evolving relationship between Johnson and Jason Statham (leading to the upcoming spin-off), Statham’s baby fight, and Queen Helen Mirren.
-And despite all of that, F. Gary Gray’s film suffers from the absence of Paul Walker, who died during production of Furious 7, and losing the Hobbs and Toretto dynamic that had become a crucial part of the franchise, a result of the drama between Johnson and Vin Diesel.
+Get ready for a big run of Fast & Furious movies!
+The Fate of the Furious has a lot to like: the evolving relationship between Johnson and Jason Statham (leading to the their spin-off), Statham's baby fight, and Queen Helen Mirren.
+And despite all of that, F. Gary Gray's film suffers from the absence of Paul Walker, who died during production of Furious 7, and losing the Hobbs and Toretto dynamic that had become a crucial part of the franchise, a result of the drama between Johnson and Vin Diesel.

 6. Fast & Furious 6 (2013)